Alexandr-Tolmachev/flat-torus-MIS/README.md

 ## Installation

-Firstly, you must install `conda` and clone this repository.
+Firstly, you must install `conda` and clone this repository and unzip `pretrained_models.zip` archive to `pretrained_models` folder.
 Next, you can run `setup_bm_env.sh` script or run two commands manually:
 - `conda env create -f environment.yml` (create the environment via `environment.yml` file from this repository)
 -  `conda activate mwis-benchmark` (activate the created environment)